 By Boat

 CityExperiences by Hornblower operates boat trips beginning in May from Alexandria City Marina.
 You can find the boarding dock behind the Torpedo Factory Art Center.
 The price of admission for a three-hour roundtrip boat ride includes entry to Mount Vernon.
-Along the way, you can enjoy a narrated tour as you travel along the Potomac River.
-Boarding times for the boat are at 10 a.m., with departures at 10:30 a.m.
-On the return trip, boarding is at 2:45 p.m. and departures at 3 p.m.
+Along the way, you can enjoy a narrated tour along the Potomac River.
+Boarding times for the boat are at 10 a.m., departing at 10:30 a.m.
+On the return trip, boarding is at 2:45 p.m., and departure is at 3 p.m.

 By Bus

 The majority of bus tour operators depart from locations within Washington D.C.
 Indeed, there does not appear to be a bus operator that originates from Alexandria.
-On the other hand, some operators like Gray Line have stops in Old Town Alexandria and Mount Vernon.
-If you’re traveling with a larger group, charter buses are also available by advance reservation.
+On the other hand, some operators, like Gray Line, have stops in Old Town Alexandria and Mount Vernon.
+If traveling with a larger group, charter buses are also available by reservation.

 By Bike

-Because of the short distance from Alexandria, you might want to rent or take your own bike.
-In fact, Alexandria is very bike friendly with several shops offering rentals.
-What’s more, you can pick which type of bike you want and length of time.
-For example, Big Wheel Bikes offer rentals starting at $35 for a basic hybrid or mountain bike.
-Additionally, another bike shop, Unlimited Biking, offers rentals as well as a bike and boat tour from May to September.
+Because of the distance from Alexandria, you might want to rent or take your bike.
+Alexandria is very bike-friendly, with several shops offering rentals.
+What’s more, you can pick which type of bike you want and the length of time.
+For example, Big Wheel Bikes offers rentals starting at $35 for a primary hybrid or mountain bike.
+Another bike shop, Unlimited Biking, also offers rentals and a bike and boat tour from May to September.

 Related: Alexandria-Washington DC Public Transportation